CLI Reference

 192.168.1.10). - Engine gRPC port — default

-If the connection is already configured, the wizard skips and shows the current setting.
+If a keypair and engine host are already configured, the wizard skips and shows the current setting.

-sudo banyan-agent start --node-name worker-1The engine endpoint is read from /etc/banyan/banyan.yaml (set during init).
+sudo banyan-agent start --agent-name worker-1The engine endpoint is read from /etc/banyan/banyan.yaml (set during init).
 Runs in the foreground.
 Stop with Ctrl+C.

 | Flag | Default | Description |